-- Roadway congestion: community members have identified traffic congestion as a priority issue in need of attention; one of the most significant contributors is truck traffic. - Access to I-985: the presence of I-985 through Buford is a major opportunity for development and improved access to the rest of the region, particularly if another interchange is considered. - Lack of pedestrian and bicycle facilities: residents want to see more sidewalks, bike paths, and walking paths strategically placed and connecting neighborhoods to activity centers. - Regional connectivity: Buford is well connected to the rest of the region by roadways, but connectivity via other modes of transportation (such as biking or transit) is currently lacking.
+- Roadway congestion: community members have identified this as a priority issue in need of attention; one of the mst significant contributors to the congestion problem is truck traffic mitigation. - Access to I-985: the presence of I-985 through Buford is a major opportunity for development and improved access to the rest of the region, particularly if another interchange is considered. - Lack of pedestrian and bicycle facilities: residents want to see more sidewalks, bike paths, and walking paths strategically placed and connecting neighborhoods to activity centers. - Regional connectivity: Buford is well connected to the rest of the region by roadways, but connectivity via other modes. of transportation is currently lacking.